arslan241812/SecurityEngineering/Week6_Environment_Security_and_Supply_Chains/README.md

 **Minimum 500 words,
 Maximum 4 visual representations,
 Each visual representation is minus 50 words off the total required.**
 For example a report with 3 visuals requires 350 words.
 The visuals must be useful for the report, ex. company logos do not count.
+1. Introduction

+This report outlines a security strategy to protect our router products from supply chain attacks.
+Our complex ecosystem, reliant on external partners for components, firmware, and logistics, presents multiple opportunities for adversaries to implant malicious functionality.
+We analyze a core supply chain of four actors.
+Our Company, a Component Supplier, a Third-Party Firmware Developer, and a Logistics & Storage Provider.
+For each, we propose concrete security actions and analyze their associated challenges.
+2. Threat Analysis and Proposed Mitigations:
+2.1.
+Component Supplier: Risk of Hardware Tampering The primary risk is the implantation of hardware backdoors or counterfeit chips.

+Concrete Action: Hardware Root of Trust with TPM.
+We will mandate that all supplied System-on-Chips (SoCs) integrate a Hardware Trusted Platform Module (TPM) 2.0.
+This TPM will be pre-provisioned with a unique, manufacturer-injected endorsement key.
+This creates a secure root for our Secure Boot process, ensuring that only software cryptographically signed by our company can load.
+Reasoning:  A hardware-based root of trust is resilient to software-level attacks.
+It prevents malicious firmware from a compromised supplier from persisting on the device, as the boot sequence would fail verification.
+Potential Problems & Actions:
+Problem: Increased component cost and potential supplier resistance due to added complexity.
+Action: We must integrate TPM cost into our sourcing budget and establish stringent security requirements as a condition in all supplier contracts, backed by regular audits.
+2.2.
+Third-Party Firmware Developer: Risk of Code Compromise Inspired by the SolarWinds attack, a compromised firmware developer could introduce backdoors into low-level code.
+Concrete Action: Software Bill of Materials (SBOM) and Automated Scanning.
+We will contractually obligate the firmware developer to provide a detailed, machine-readable SBOM for every code release.
+This SBOM will be ingested into an automated pipeline that scans for known vulnerabilities (CVEs) and unauthorized dependencies.
+Furthermore, we will implement EDR (Endpoint Detection and Response) on developer workstations provided by our company to monitor for malicious activity.
+Reasoning: An SBOM provides transparency, turning the software "ingredients" from a black box into an auditable list.
+EDR helps detect attacker presence on development systems before malicious code is committed.
+Potential Problems & Actions:
+Problem: Developers may resist EDR on privacy grounds, and managing SBOMs requires dedicated tooling and expertise.
+Action: We must create a clear acceptable use policy and segregate development activities from personal use.
+We will need to invest in and staff a dedicated product security team to manage the SBOM pipeline.
+2.3.
+Logistics & Storage Provider: Risk of Physical Tampering Malicious actors within the logistics chain could physically implant devices or tamper with firmware during storage or transit.
+Concrete Action: Tamper-Evident Sealing and Secure Chain of Custody.
+All finished router boxes will be sealed with tamper-evident labels.
+Furthermore, we will implement a secure digital chain of custody log.
+Before shipment from our facility, a unique cryptographic hash of the device's firmware will be recorded.
+Upon delivery to the customer or distribution center, this hash can be verified (e.g., via a secure web portal) to confirm integrity.
+Reasoning: Tamper-evident seal provide a visible deterrent and detection mechanism.
+Cryptographic hashing provides an unforgeable digital proof of integrity, making unauthorized modifications detectable.
+Potential Problems & Actions:
+Problem: This adds a manual verification step for customers/distributors, who may not perform it.
+The chain-of-custody system requires integration with our logistics partners' IT systems.
+Action: We must design a user-friendly integrity verification process and promote it as a key security feature, especially for B2B clients.
+Contractual agreements with logistics partners must mandate their participation in the chain-of-custody logging system.
+2.4.
+CorNet(our company): Risk from Internal Threats Insider threats, whether malicious or compromised accounts, pose a significant risk to our build and update servers.
+Concrete Action: Multi-Layered Monitoring with UBA and NDR.
+We will deploy UBA (User Behavior Analytics) on our internal identity and source code management systems to detect anomalous activity, such as a developer accessing unrelated projects.
+Simultaneously, we will implement NDR (Network Detection and Response) on the network segments housing our build and update servers to identify unusual data flows or command-and-control beaconing that might indicate a compromise.
+Reasoning: A defense-in-depth approach is critical.
+UBA detects threats based on identity-centric anomalies, while NDR detects threats based on network behavior, providing overlapping layers of security.
+Problem: Potential for high false positives and significant operational overhead to tune and monitor these systems.
+Employee privacy concerns must be addressed.
+Action: Requires investment in a 24/7 Security Operations Center (SOC) or a managed security service provider to effectively operationalize these tools.
+Clear internal policies on monitoring are essential.

 ---